Kedr Livanskiy: Life and career

 Kedrina was born on 4 October 1990 in Moscow, Russian SFSR.
 She started her music career as a singer in the short-lived punk rock band Hesburger, after briefly playing drums in a sludge group.
 During this time, she majored in literature at college, before enrolling to Moscow School of New Cinema.

 In the early 2010s, Kedrina and her friends started the underground musical collective Johns' Kingdom, which spawned her interest in electronic music.
-After debuting her tracks under the name Kedr Livanskiy on SoundCloud, she signed to New Jersey-based record label 2MR, which was co-founded by Mike Simonetti of Troubleman Unlimited and Mike Sniper of Captured Tracks.
+After debuting her tracks under the name Kedr Livanskiy on SoundCloud, she signed to New Jersey–based record label 2MR, which was co-founded by Mike Simonetti of Troubleman Unlimited and Mike Sniper of Captured Tracks.

 In late 2015, Kedrina released her debut single, "Sgoraet", which was followed by her 2016 EP, January Sun.
-2MR issued her debut full-length album, Ariadna in September 2017; her second studio album, dub- and deep house-influenced Your Need, was released in 2019.
-In August 2021, she announced a new album, titled Liminal Soul, released on October 1, 2021.
+2MR issued her debut full-length album, Ariadna in September 2017.
+Her second studio album, dub- and deep house-influenced Your Need, was released in 2019.
+In August 2021, she announced a new album titled Liminal Soul that was released on October 1, 2021.
+Her fourth studio album, Myrthus Myth, was released on 7 March 2025.